 Fr.
 Gabriel O’Donnell, O.P., spoke at the Cathedral of St. Matthew the Apostle on Dominican Spirituality.

 Fr.
-Andrew Hofer, O.P., will speak on “Theosis: Understanding Christian Divinization” for the Institute of Catholic Culture at 6 p.m. on Sunday, March 26, at St. Agnes Church in Arlington, Virginia.
-This presentation can be viewed live online.
-Please see the event website for details.
+Andrew Hofer, O.P., spoke on “Theosis: Understanding Christian Divinization” for the Institute of Catholic Culture, which has put his lecture and accompanying printed resources online.
 Fr.
 Hofer is the author of Divinization: Becoming Icons of Christ Through the Liturgy.

 Fr.
 Basil Cole, O.P., is one of over 200 signatories to the declaration Cantate Domino, arguing for the continued relevance and importance of traditional sacred music.
 The declaration, released on the 50th anniversary of the Vatican II instruction Musicam Sacram, critiques the numerous serious deviation from it that have plagued the Catholic church for the past half-century.